-In addition to any existing applicable immunity, members of a governmental body and any of its employees participating in a meeting conducted in conformance with this chapter shall have an absolute privilege and immunity from suit for any statement made during the meeting which relates to an action pending before the governmental body.
+Section 8.
+In addition to any existing applicable immunity, members of a governmental body and any of its employees participating in a meeting conducted in conformance with this act shall have an absolute privilege and immunity from suit for any statement made during the meeting which relates to an action pending before the governmental body.